AlexeiBaranov/ile_logger/README.md

 ***See rlogger.rpgle for RPGLE example***

-The Logger service program will automatically add additional details required by the syslog protocol.
+The Logger service program will automatically enhance message with other details required by the syslog protocol.
 Logged message will shown as follows:

 in syslog files:
 ```